SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 creating [Value Objects](https://martinfowler.com/bliki/ValueObject.html).
 Spine enhances Protobuf with a validation library.

 This guide will walk you though the API of Spine validation library.
+All of the validation features described here are currently supported in the Java environment many are supported in Dart as well.
+For more info, see the description of individual constraints.

 ## Validation options
 ### Required fields